-The Muslim Brotherhood [10] originated in Egypt in 1928.
+The Muslim Brotherhood [16] originated in Egypt in 1928.
 It is the country's oldest Islamist movement.
 The Egyptian government banned the group in the 1950s and imprisoned large numbers of Brotherhood members.
 The Brotherhood also benefitted from intermittent periods of toleration by the Egyptian government, during which it continued its social, religious, economic, and political activities, building up organizational strength unmatched by any other Egyptian opposition group.
-(Source: Counter Extremism Project [10])
+(Source: Counter Extremism Project [16])

 As the Arab Spring came to a head in 2011, the Brotherhood's resilience and robust infrastructure left it well placed to capitalize in Egypt.
-Egyptian voters elected senior Brotherhood official Mohammed Morsi [66] as president in June 2012, and the group's Freedom and Justice Party won a plurality of parliamentary seats.
-(Source: Counter Extremism Project [10])
+Egyptian voters elected senior Brotherhood official Mohammed Morsi [72] as president in June 2012, and the group's Freedom and Justice Party won a plurality of parliamentary seats.
+(Source: Counter Extremism Project [16])

 Following mass protests, the Egyptian military overthrew Morsi in July 2013 and called for new presidential and parliamentary elections.
 The military arrested Morsi and hundreds of other Brotherhood officials and members on various charges.
 In December 2013, Egypt outlawed the group, designating it a terrorist organization.
 The High Administrative Court dissolved the Freedom and Justice Party on August 9, 2014.
 Morsi died on June 17, 2019.
 He was serving an Egyptian prison sentence of 48 years for charges relating to spying, killing of protesters, and insulting the judiciary.
-(Sources: Counter Extremism Project [10], Wall Street Journal [67], Guardian [68], Deutsche Welle [69])
+(Sources: Counter Extremism Project [16], Wall Street Journal [73], Guardian [74], Deutsche Welle [75])

 President Abdel Fattah el-Sisi, who led the army's overthrow of Morsi, accuses the Brotherhood of complicity in violence across the country.
-More than 250 Brotherhood supporters [70] died in clashes with the Egyptian military following Morsi's ouster.
+More than 250 Brotherhood supporters [76] died in clashes with the Egyptian military following Morsi's ouster.
 The Brotherhood looted and burned Egyptian churches and police stations in August 2013 in response to the death of hundreds and imprisonment of thousands of members.
-The government also blamed the Brotherhood affiliated Islamists after a car bomb killed Egypt's chief prosecutor Hisham Barakat on June 29, 2015, though the Brotherhood blamed the Egyptian regime.
+The government also blamed the Brotherhood for a December 2013 car bombing that killed 15 people and wounded hundreds.
+The government blamed Brotherhood-affiliated Islamists after a car bomb killed Egypt's chief prosecutor Hisham Barakat on June 29, 2015, though the Brotherhood blamed the Egyptian regime.
 In March 2016, the government blamed Hamas for conspiring with the Brotherhood to assassinate Barakat.
 He was killed by a car bomb in Cairo in June 2015.
 He was the most senior government official to have been assassinated since the overthrow of Morsi.
-(Sources: Counter Extremism Project [10], Guardian [71])
+(Sources: Counter Extremism Project [16], Guardian [77])

-In May 2015, an Egyptian court sentenced Qatar-based Brotherhood spiritual leader Yusuf al-Qaradawi [72], 100 supporters, and Morsi-already serving a 20-year prison sentence for ordering the arrest and torture of protesters-to death for their roles in a 2011 prison break.
+In May 2015, an Egyptian court sentenced Qatar-based Brotherhood spiritual leader Yusuf al-Qaradawi [78], 100 supporters, and Morsi-already serving a 20-year prison sentence for ordering the arrest and torture of protesters-to death for their roles in a 2011 prison break.
 An Egyptian court upheld the death sentence in June 2015, though it is subject to further appeal.
 Government forces continued to arrest and violently clash with Brotherhood members throughout 2015.
-(Sources: Counter Extremism Project [10], BBC News [73], Associated Press [14], U.S. Department of State [74])
+(Sources: Counter Extremism Project [16], BBC News [79], Associated Press [20], U.S. Department of State [80])

 Nine Brotherhood members-including a former parliamentarian-died during a police raid on a Cairo apartment in July 2015.
 Authorities said the nine were planning terrorist attacks and had weapons and thousands of dollars in the apartment.
 The Brotherhood called the incident a "turning point" and called for a revolution in Egypt.
-(Source: Associated Press [75])
+(Source: Associated Press [81])